FB MSBS Grot: History

 The MSBS program was in development since 2007 by the Military University of Technology (WAT) in Warsaw with cooperation from the firearms manufacturer Fabryka Broni Radom, and was designed to replace the FB Beryl as the standard-issue service rifle of the Polish Armed Forces.

-During initial tests conducted by the Military University of Technology, the MSBS-5.56 and its counterpart HK416 were subjected to comparative testing of the barrel and hand-guard for overheating during an intensive firing schedule.
+During initial tests conducted by the Military University of Technology, the MSBS-5.56 and its counterpart Heckler & Koch HK416 were subjected to comparative testing of the barrel and hand-guard for overheating during an intensive firing schedule.
 According to the tests, MSBS yielded the better results of the two rifles despite having a relatively light and longer barrel profile.

-Additional tests have also shown that MSBS is less susceptible to jamming when using lower quality ammunition or when it is insufficiently maintained, and had a more manageable recoil when fired in full-auto compared to other assault rifles chambered in the 5.56 cartridge, such as FB Beryl, HK416, FN SCAR-L or CZ BREN 2.
+Additional tests have also shown that MSBS is less susceptible to jamming when using lower quality ammunition or when it is insufficiently maintained, and had a more manageable recoil when fired in fully automatic compared to other assault rifles chambered in the 5.56 cartridge, such as FB Beryl, HK416, FN SCAR-L or CZ BREN 2.